 First our lawyers will conduct a due diligence check on you to ensure that you are eligible and your application will be approved.

-If required, we will provide you access to our network of financial advisors in Spain to find the investment opportunity that best suits your needs.
-We will handle your ordinary visa application to come to Spain, and introduce you to Spanish banks in order to open a bank account and make the required deposit or transfer your funds to an investment fund.
+If required, we will provide you access to our network of advisors in Spain to find the investment opportunity that best suits your needs.
+We will handle your ordinary visa application if you wish to come to Spain, and introduce you to Spanish banks in order to open a bank account and make the investment.

 We will send you the application forms, and provide assistance to complete the questionnaires, translate and legalize supporting documents.

 Once you provide the application form completed and supporting documents, application must be submitted to your country residence closest embassy or consulate, or directly in the Ministry of Interior’s Immigration Department in Spain.
 You may choose between submit the application personally or let us do it for you.

 The application should be processed in a maximum period of 20 days.
 After your application is approved, you may come to start your residency permit procedures.
 Our lawyer in Spain, will guide you through this process.